jakoenterprise/documentation/source/includes/_aptos.md

 Add a new record, ensure it allows "All TCP" traffic, and add the IP CIDR. **The "/32" suffix is important for IPv4 records (e.g. 127.0.0.1), remember to add that to the end of the IP you're whitelisting.
 IPv6 records (e.g. 2001:0db8:85a3:0000:0000:8a2e:0370:7334) require a "/128" instead of "/32".** Once added the IP will be immediately able to access the Aptos server.

 ![Add a new record](https://cl.ly/06150p0n2O1b/Image%202017-04-03%20at%202.13.15%20PM.public.png)

+Note that these security groups are attached to all of the Aptos instances, so whitelisting one time will grant access to all Aptos servers.